-Ameera Hossenally on Social Mobility
+Ameera Hossenally on Diversified Workplace

 Ameera is an Associate Director, Client Impact and Reporting in Environmental and Social Risk Management and Sustainable Finance.
 Ameera joined SCB in 2017.
 Having completed an internship in Debt Capital Markets, Ameera then joined the Bank’s Brexit Programme. ‘